Universal Algorithms for Parity Games and Nested Fixpoints: Context

 \subsection{Our contributions}

-In this work we provide a meta-algorithm---the \emph{universal attractor decomposition algorithm}---that generalizes McNaugh\-ton-Zielonka, Parys's, and Lehtinen-Schewe-Wojtczak algorithms.
-There are multiple benefits of considering the universal algorithm.
+In this work we provide a meta-algorithm---the "universal attractor decomposition algorithm"---that generalizes "McNaugh\-ton-Zielonka", "Parys's", and "Lehtinen-Schewe-Wojtczak" algorithms.
+There are multiple benefits of considering the "universal algorithm".

-Firstly, in contrast to Parys's and Lehtinen-Schewe-Wojt\-czak algorithms, the universal algorithm has a very simple and transparent structure that minimally departs from the classic McNaugh\-ton-Zielonka algorithm.
-Secondly, we observe that Lehtinen-Schewe-Wojtczak algorithm, as well as non-adaptive versions (see Sections~\ref{sec:universal-algorithm} and~\ref{section:early-termination-heuristics}) of McNaugh\-ton-Zielonka and Parys's algorithms, all arise from the universal algorithm by using specific classes of universal trees, strongly linking the theory of universal trees to the only class of quasi-polynomial algorithms that had no established formal relationship to universal trees so far.
+Firstly, in contrast to "Parys's" and "Lehtinen-Schewe-Wojt\-czak" algorithms, the "universal algorithm" has a very simple and transparent structure that minimally departs from the classic "McNaugh\-ton-Zielonka algorithm".
+Secondly, we observe that "Lehtinen-Schewe-Wojtczak algorithm", as well as non-"adaptive" versions (see Sections~\ref{sec:universal-algorithm} and~\ref{section:early-termination-heuristics}) of "McNaugh\-ton-Zielonka" and "Parys's" algorithms, all arise from the "universal algorithm" by using specific classes of "universal trees", strongly linking the theory of "universal trees" to the only class of quasi-polynomial algorithms that had no established formal relationship to "universal trees" so far.
+Moreover, since our algorithm can be modified to use any trees, they can also run on several classes of "universal trees" like the Strahler universal trees introduced in the work of Daviaud, Jurdzi\'nski and Thejaswini~\cite{DJT20}.

-Thirdly, we further develop the theory of dominia and their attractor decompositions in parity games, initiated by Daviaud, Jurdzi\'nski, and Lazi\'c~\cite{DJL18} and by Daviaud, Jur\-dzi\'n\-ski, and Lehtinen~\cite{DJL19}, and we prove two new structural theorems (the embedabble decomposition theorem and the dominion separation theorem) about ordered trees of attractor decompositions.
-Fourthly, we use the structural theorems to provide a unified proof of correctness of various McNaughton-Zielonka-style algorithms, identifying very precise structural conditions on the trees of recusive calls of the universal algorithm that result in it correctly identifying the largest dominia.
+Thirdly, we further develop the theory of "dominia" and their "attractor decompositions" in "parity games", initiated by Daviaud, Jurdzi\'nski, and Lazi\'c~\cite{DJL18} and by Daviaud, Jur\-dzi\'n\-ski, and Lehtinen~\cite{DJL19}, and we prove two new structural theorems (the "embeddable decomposition theorem" and the "dominion separation theorem") about ordered trees of "attractor decompositions".

+Fourthly, we use the structural theorems to provide a unified proof of correctness of various "McNaughton-Zielonka"-style algorithms, identifying very precise structural conditions on the trees of recursive calls of the "universal algorithm" that result in it correctly identifying the largest "dominia".

+Fifthly, we identify a structure of nested "fixpoint games", the "parity games" that arise naturally while solving fixpoint expressions which help us solve them in "quasi-polynomial" time using a modification of our "universal algorithm".